 We left Dawson City early on Wednesday morning.
-Because three tours were leaving the same day,
+Because

 we got up at 4:00 am and were first in line for the ferry.
 Once off the boat the road adventure to Chicken began.
 We had been told that the road was not very good but, little did we know what we were in for.
 The road is a mixture of asphalt, dirt, and gravel.
 Everyone got along fine but, we only traveled 15 to 20 mph.
 On the plus side we got to enjoy the beautiful scenery.